skip navigation

 OTHERS

 Verb agreement for — I, You, They, We — is not marked in the present nonprogressive tense.
-Use the base form of the verb.
+The base form of the verb is used.

 I / We wake up early.